magdalazari/lgm_mutualism/README.md

 1. Remote assessments in the 2-year and 4-year follow-up protocols used a Flanker task using the Inquisit system from Millisecond.
 This task was designed to mimic the NIH Toolbox Flanker task as closely as possible, but should I keep the test?
 2. I must find a way to exclude the subjects that did not take part in measurements 2 and 3 (do I though?)
 3. I should test/look up the little man task

-4. Maybe the file nc_y_flkr has more answers (on the millisecond task), I get an error though.
-It is only in times 2 and 3, so it is still useless but has mean response times for some versions of the task)
+Steps done:
-6. tfmri_nb_all_beh_c0b_mrt=Average reaction time for all correct responses to 0 back stimuli during run 1 and run 2
-7. tfmri_nb_all_beh_c2b_mrt=Average reaction time for all correct responses to 2 back stimuli during run 1 and run 2
+1. Compared 3 wm tasks (rate of correct responses, tfmri_nb_all_beh_c0b_mrt (=Average reaction time for all correct responses to 0 back stimuli during run 1 and run 2), tfmri_nb_all_beh_c2b_mrt (=Average reaction time for all correct responses to 2 back stimuli during run 1 and run 2) to List from NIHtb and ravens matrices and the highest correlations were between rate of correct response (0.36).
-8. Maybe check flankers for other score types? like computed?
-9. I will read the flanker manual but we will go for the uncorrected
+2. Figured out scoring for the Flanker test (raw uses only accuray, uncorrected includes rt for people scoring more than 80%).